muziejus/transverse/index.md

 </div>

-Note: Hence starting this talk with asking you to imagine yourselves as drunk German students in Königsberg, which is to say, as walkers.
-Not as voyeurs with a map of the city before you.
-Instead, as students, you relied on the maps in your head, what Kevin Lynch calls mental maps, that provide the image of the city.
+Note: Hence starting this talk with asking you to imagine yourselves as drunk German students in Königsberg.
+As students, you relied on the maps in your head, what Kevin Lynch calls mental maps, that provide the image of the city.
 That’s how, sitting in a Hospitium and drinking the night away, you know ahead of time that your proposed path won’t work.
 On crossing